Aged Care Reform

 Consultation with the sector has been very important in developing and supporting the changes so far.
 Consultation will continue to be central to the future changes to the aged care system.

-Over the next few months, consultation and communication will be critical for ensuring aged care consumers, providers and stakeholders understand the reforms and have the opportunity to shape implementation.
+Over the next few months, consultation and communication will be critical for ensuring aged care recipients, providers and stakeholders understand the reforms and have the opportunity to shape implementation.
 Information about how you can get involved will be published on this website.